 The ceremony will include musical performances, poetry, remembrance of the No. 2 Construction Battalion, artifacts, and remarks.
 All campus community members including students, employees and members of the public are invited to attend.
 Health screening and proof of vaccination will be required.

 The ceremony will also be available virtually.
 The Zoom link is: https://zoom.us/j/98049138090

 This year is the centenary of the Royal Canadian Legion's poppy appeal.
 We can show our support by wearing a poppy on our lapel or supporting the poppy campaign.

 Affiliate university college virtual ceremonies on November 11:

-King’s annual Remembrance Day service will be held virtually at 11 a.m. via YouTube and Facebook.
+King’s annual Remembrance Day service will be held at 10:45 a.m.